markd87/markd87.github.io/_posts/2014-05-09-the-universe.markdown

 \frac{H^2}{H_0^2}=\Omega_{r}a^{-4}+\Omega_ma^{-3}+\Omega_ka^{-2}+\Omega_{\Lambda}
 $$

-We see that since we define the quantities relative to the current values we have by plugging $ a=1$: $\Omega_k+\Omega=1$, where $\Omega$ is the sum of all other components other than the curvature component.
+We see that since we define the quantities relative to the current values we have by plugging $a=1: \Omega_k+\Omega=1$, where $\Omega$ is the sum of all other components other than the curvature component.

-The age of the universe is the time span in which the universe evolved from $ a = 0 $ to $ a = 1 $, therefor from the equation we can write using the definition of $ H $:
+The age of the universe is the time span in which the universe evolved from $a = 0$ to $a = 1$, therefor from the equation we can write using the definition of $H$:

 $$
 t_0 = \frac{1}{H_0} \int_0^1 \frac{da}{a(\Omega_{r}a^{-4}+\Omega_m a^{-3}+\Omega_k a^{-2}+\Omega_{\Lambda})^{1/2}}